Auditory Processing Domain Questionnaire (APDQ)

 Introduction

-The APDQ is a differential screening tool for children’s listening and learning which looks at the relative strength of a student's auditory processing, attention, and language skills.
-Authored by Dr. Brian O’Hara, a developmental-behavioral pediatrician in Honolulu, Hawaii, It has a 2016 copyright and is available for online use in 2023.
+The APDQ is a differential screening tool designed to assess children's listening and learning competencies by examining the relative strengths of auditory processing, attention, and language skills.
+Developed by Dr. Brian O'Hara, a developmental-behavioral pediatrician in Honolulu, Hawaii, the tool is copyrighted in 2016 and has been available online since September 2023.

-REPORT findings have been very useful in guiding clinical referrals, with screening accuracy reported in the 70 to 85% range.
-The questionnaire has been translated into seven foreign languages and recommend as a screening tool for APD by consensus panels from the American Academy of Audiology and the New Zealand Audiological Society.
+APDQ screening reports have been effective in guiding clinical referrals, with reported accuracy ranging from 70% to 85%.
+The questionnaire has been translated into seven languages and is recommended as a screening tool for auditory processing disorder by consensus panels from the American Academy of Audiology.

-(Note: this site not formatted for mobile devices)
+(Note: This website is not formatted for mobile devices.)

 For more information, email us at: info@auditoryprocessing.org